AnnaMassfeller/Preregistration_AlgorithmAversion/README.md

                                         2. Creating synthetic data + prior predicitve checks
                                         3. Running the MCMC + posterior predicitve checks
 - SyntehticData: folder in which the syntehtic data from "Preregistration.py" is stored (interim)
 - Preregistration.R: R file to be run second.
-Uses the syntehtic data created in "Preregistration.py" and stored in "SyntehticData".
+Uses the synthetic data created in "Preregistration.py" and stored in "SyntehticData".
 Used to run
     "traditional approaches" as comparison to probabilistic approach.